-73.83.
-ESRS 2 paragraph 5(c) requires disclosing to which the extent the sustainability statement covers the undertaking's upstream and downstream VC.
-Therefore, in addition to metrics, this applies to all the steps below, to the extent that material IROs arise in the upstream and downstream VC.
+121. ESRS 2 paragraph 5(c) requires disclosing to which extent the sustainability statement covers the undertaking's upstream and downstream VC.
+Therefore, in addition to metrics, this applies to all the steps listed below to the extent that material IROs arise in the upstream and downstream VC.

-SBM-1 - Market position, strategy, business model(s) and VC - 'VC mapping'.
+SBM-1 - Market position, strategy, business model(s) and VC - 'VC mapping'

-- 74.84.
-To provide an understanding of where in the undertaking's VC material IROs may arise, ESRS 2 paragraph 42(c) in SBM-1 requires the following description of its VC: - (a) the main features of its upstream and downstream VC; - (b) the undertaking's position in its VC; - (c) description of the main business actors and their relationship to the undertaking: - (i) key suppliers, - (ii) key distribution channels, - (iii) key customers and/or end-users. - 75.85.
-Identifying the key actors requires judgement, to reflect the specific circumstances of the undertaking's VC and should consider both impact and financial materiality criteria. - 76.86.
-The mapping of the VC for material impacts is expected to use the sustainability due diligence process, when it is in place.
+122. To provide an understanding of where in the undertaking's VC material IROs may arise, ESRS 2 paragraph 42(c) in SBM-1 requires the following in the description of its VC:

+- (a) the main features of its upstream and downstream VC; - (b) the undertaking's position in its VC; and - (c) the description of the main business actors and their relationship to the undertaking, including: - (i) key suppliers, - (ii) key distribution channels, and - (iii) key customers and/or end users. - 123.
+Identifying the key actors requires judgement to reflect the specific circumstances of the undertaking's VC and should involve consideration of both impact and financial materiality criteria. - 124.
+The mapping of the VC for material impacts is expected to use the sustainability due diligence process when it is in place.
 However, the due diligence process may go beyond such mapping per se as explained below, looking at the impacts throughout the VC and identifying potential 'hot spots' by cross-referencing countries where materials are produced to social and environmental risk databases (i.e., Type of impact by Country by Actor in the VC).
 These hotspots may then be further investigated.